phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 192880
+#Total Number of Tweets: 740416
-#Number of Sanders Tweets: 147628
+#Number of Clinton Tweets: 217748
-#Number of Cruz Tweets: 139705
+#Number of Trump Tweets: 193276
-#Number of Rubio Tweets: 31539
+#Number of Sanders Tweets: 147877
-#Number of Carson Tweets: 9887
+#Number of Cruz Tweets: 139998
-#Total Number of Tweets:
+#Number of Rubio Tweets: 31608
-#Number of Clinton Tweets:
+#Number of Carson Tweets: 9910
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---